-Schools are pretty good at creating uniformity and standardization, but they aren’t very good at giving kids a chance to figure things out themselves or learning ahead of schedule, going deeper than the surface or offering a worldview that is not condescending.
-The complete current school curriculum for a year can be taught, one-on-one in 2-3 hours a day in less than 3 months, in a much more engaging way than the idiocracy of Common Core is attempting to do and according to Rudner, homeschoolers usually score in the 80 percentile in the same standardized tests school children take (a whole grade level ahead).
+Schools are pretty good at creating uniformity and standardization, as the current system was created during the industrialized era to create factory workers and has changed very little since, but they aren’t very good at giving kids a chance to figure things out themselves or learning ahead of schedule, going deeper than the surface or offering a worldview that is not condescending or colonized.
+The complete current school curriculum for a year can be taught, one-on-one in 2-3 hours a day in less than 3 months, in a much more engaging way than the idiocracy of Common Core is attempting to do and according to Rudner, homeschoolers usually score in the 80 percentile higher in the same standardized tests school children take (a whole grade level ahead).
 Schools are also NOT, unlike common belief, particularly successful at allowing kids to socialize, especially with different age groups.
 Being in the same physical space is not socializing and communicating only for short bursts of time with kids exactly the same age creates a heightened and unnatural dynamic that often displays itself in school yards and cafeterias.
-In general ( though with notable exceptions), schools fail at having a holistic approach to learning, allowing kids to use their bodies as well as their minds, dealing with ideas and questions that break the norms, giving real-life skills, teaching compassion and responsibility for the community or using our environment and cities as learning grounds.
+In general (though with notable exceptions), schools fail at having a holistic approach to learning, allowing kids to use their bodies as well as their minds, dealing with ideas and questions that break the norms, giving real-life skills, teaching compassion and responsibility for the community or using our environment and cities as learning grounds.